cotodevel/gbaemu4ds/README.md

 How to build:
  - Open msys2 console, head to hbmenu folder, write "make clean", then "make", then copy the hbmenu.nds to root directory in SD card.
- - Same msys2 console: Head to gbaemu4ds folder write "make clean", then "make", then copy the gbaemu4ds.nds inside root/gbaemu4ds/ directory in SD card.
+ - Same msys2 console: Head to gbaemu4ds folder write "make clean", then "make", then copy the gbaemu4ds.nds file inside root/gbaemu4ds/ directory in SD card.
+(MUST BE THIS DIRECTORY)
  - Or just copy /release folder contents in root directory in SD card, and launch hbmenu.nds

 How to boot:
  - Follow the on-screen instructions.
-If you are unsure just press A until the game boots.
+If you are unsure just choose the file and press A until the game boots.
 If the game boots.

+ Coto.